Muntinlupa City Government pledges P20-M financial aid to Visayas, Mindanao towns hit by Typhoon Odette

 For more South Metro Manila community news and developments, come back here soon.
 Also say NO to fake news, NO to irresponsible journalism, NO to misinformation, NO to plagiarists, NO to reckless publishers and NO to sinister propaganda when it comes to news and developments.
 For South Metro Manila community developments, member engagements, commerce and other relevant updates, join the growing South Metro Manila Facebook group at https://www.facebook.com/groups/342183059992673

-Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction about the latest vaccination statistics?
-Are you feeling confident about a more joyful Christmas and family gathers in the city this December?
+Let me end this piece by asking you readers: If you are a resident of Las Piñas City, what is your reaction to this recent development?
+Do you think the DOH should have inspected more vaccination sites in your city?
+How many people in your local community got fully vaccinated?

 You may answer in the comments below.
 If you prefer to answer privately, you may do so by sending me a direct message online.